alanpaterson82/project4-blog/README.md

 ### **Project Goals**

-The primary goals for this project was to create a blog with full CRUD functionality so that users can register an account, view posts, add comments and also edit and delete them if needed.
+The primary goal for this project was to create a blog with full CRUD functionality so that users can register an account, view posts, add comments and also edit and delete them if needed.

 ### **Strategy**